adlnet/xAPI-Spec/xAPI.md

 * A library SHOULD be used to construct IRIs, as opposed to string concatenation.
 * Values SHOULD be considered to be case sensitive unless specified otherwise.
 * Lowercase SHOULD be used to send case insensitive data.
+* Additional properties SHOULD* NOT be added to statements and other objects unless explicitly allowed and the LRS MAY* reject statements and objects containing such additional properties.

 ###### LRS Requirements